Hoffman Center for the Arts is a non-profit gallery and community arts center on Oregon’s beautiful North Coast.

 11:00am–5:00pm

 On Saturday, July 18, artists across Manzanita, Nehalem, and Wheeler open their studios for the day.
 It's a self-guided tour, so you set your own pace and route, stopping wherever the work pulls you in.
 You'll meet artists where they actually make their work, see pieces in progress, and have the chance to take something home.
-This is our third annual tour, and every ticket directly supports the Hoffman Center's nonprofit arts programs.
+This is our third tour, and every ticket directly supports the Hoffman Center's nonprofit arts programs.

 Start at the Hoffman Center on the morning of July 18 to pick up your wristband and tour booklet (pickup is 10:00am–12:00pm).
 The booklet has studio addresses, directions, and a short introduction to each artist, so you can map out your day.
 From there, the day is yours.
 Visit as many studios as you like, in any order.
 The Hoffman Gallery will be open too, so it's an easy place to start.